steveswinsburg/oracle19c-docker/README.md

-   -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PDB: The Oracle Database Service Name that should be used (default: ORCLPDB1) -e ORACLE_PWD: The Oracle Database SYS password (default: auto generated) -e ORACLE_MEM: The amount of memory in MB to allocate to Oracle.
-If you bump this up too much you might need to change your Docker settings to allocate more memory to Docker (default: 2048)
+   -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PDB: The Oracle Database Service Name that should be used (default: ORCLPDB1) -e ORACLE_PWD: The Oracle Database SYS password (default: auto generated) -e INIT_SGA_SIZE: The amount of SGA to allocate to Oracle.
+This should be about 75% of the total memory.
+   -e INIT_PGA_SIZE: The amount of PGA to alloxate to oracle.
+This should be about 25% of the total memory.
    -e ORACLE_CHARACTERSET: The character set to use when creating the database (default: AL32UTF8) -v /opt/oracle/oradata
                   The data volume to use for the database.